 You may also meet your college family in your first week – several colleges offer ‘College Families’.
 This may seem like a strange concept, but it offers a great way to meet people from other years at your college!
 You will be assigned with second-year undergraduates as parents and other first-years as siblings.
 Your ‘family’ will be carefully tailored by the family freshers’ rep, so you are likely to study similar subjects, or have similar interests.
 Your ‘college parents’ will be happy to help you however they can and may ask to meet you throughout the year to check how you’re getting on.

-All in all, I found Induction Week to be an amazing experience, but if it isn’t all that you expected, don’t worry– you’ll soon settle in, find incredible friends and start wishing your time at university would slow down.
+All in all, I found Welcome Week to be an amazing experience, but if it isn’t all that you expected, don’t worry– you’ll soon settle in, find incredible friends and start wishing your time at university would slow down.